Torre Sevilla+ expand detail

 1.9 million square feet / 173,000 square meters

 Located on the site of the 1992 World’s Fair in Seville, the development consists of a 37-story, multi-tenant office tower combined with a 4-story podium containing office and retail space.

-The tower will define the new skyline of Seville.
-It will be harmonious with important Seville landmarks and will engage in a dialog with La Giralda, church spires and the masts along the bridges that contribute to the rich character of the city.
+The tower creates a new urban skyline.
+It is harmonious with important Seville landmarks and engages in a dialog with La Giralda, the bell tower of Seville, church spires, and the masts along the bridges that contribute to the rich character of the city.

-The curved edges of the podium buildings will define a plaza that opens on the north and south and narrows at the center, creating a pedestrian-scaled commercial street, protected from the sun.
-In the north, the plaza will grow to accommodate some café terraces, shaded with orange and jacaranda trees.
-A long canopy and three linear fountains will extend through the center of this area, guiding people to the entry of an auditorium located under the plaza.
+The curved edges of the podium buildings define a plaza that opens on the north and south and narrows at the center, creating a pedestrian-scaled commercial street, protected from the sun.
+In the north, the plaza grows to accommodate café terraces, shaded with orange and jacaranda trees.
+A long canopy and three linear fountains extends through the center of this area, guiding people to the entry of an auditorium located under the plaza.

 The tower has a simple and pure geometry.
 A delicate form, the tower becomes thinner in diameter as it rises.
 The building is elliptical in shape, with its narrow side facing the city.
-Topped with a public terrace and a restaurant, the building will offer spectacular views of the city.
+Topped with a public terrace and a restaurant, the building offers spectacular views of Seville.

 Multiple strategies address the strong Sevillan sun and create a visible reminder of the building’s environmental sustainability.
-The podium buildings will include a green roof to reduce heat absorption.
-Accessible to the public, the roof will offer open space for walking and recreation.
-To protect pedestrians from the sun, there will be a retractable canvas awning that can be easily extended between buildings during the hottest time of year.
-The design of the tower’s exterior wall also incorporates sun control devices.
-Horizontal and vertical metal shading devices will be used throughout the façade.
+The podium buildings includes a green roof to reduce heat absorption.
+Accessible to the public, the roof offers open space for walking and recreation.
+To protect pedestrians from the sun, there are retractable canvas awnings that can be easily extended between buildings during the hottest time of year.
+The design of the tower’s exterior incorporates sun control devices.
+Horizontal and vertical metal shading devices are used throughout the façade.